jonashackt/spring-boot-openapi-kong/README.md

 import static org.springdoc.webflux.core.fn.SpringdocRouteBuilder.route;
 ```

-I can fully discourage to go with this approach, but for this project I wanted a 100% "springdoc-free" standard Spring Boot app, where the springdoc feature are __ONLY__ used to generate OpenAPI specs - and not rely onto some dependencies from springdoc.
+I can't fully discourage to go with this approach, but for this project I wanted a 100% "springdoc-free" standard Spring Boot app, where the springdoc feature are __ONLY__ used to generate OpenAPI specs - and not rely onto some dependencies from springdoc.
 Since that would imply that every Spring Boot project that wanted to adopt the solution outlined here would need to integrate springdoc classes in their projects.